techidaily/site-ai-video-translation/source/_posts/new-maximize-yandex-translate-in-video-translation-and-beyond-for-2024.md

 Spanish is one of the world’s most popular languages.
 According to a report by the Cervantes Institute, it has approximately 496 million native and 595 million total speakers.
 Spanish speakers comprise approximately 7.7 percent of the world's population.
 So if you want to reach such a broader population but know only English, video, and voice Spanish translators are your best bet.
 You can use them to convert your content from one language to another with ease.
 In this article, we will reveal 3 of the top tools that can **translate Spanish sound to English** or vice versa.
 Stay tuned!

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pRR3Oq03EuE?si=ZTy8-WH0AesA9zRh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 1\.
 Top 3 Tools to Translate Spanish Voice to English

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9sk53d1bBhY?si=yaTeDogLb3D4dYu1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 Wondershare Virbo